Skip to content

 The Problem

-Self-hosted platforms empower creators and communities with ownership and control, but they leave a critical gap unfilled: there is no native way for audiences to support the infrastructure and creators they value.
+Self-hosted platforms give communities ownership, but they leave a gap: there is no native way for audiences to support the infrastructure and creators they value.

 Stakeholder Pain Point

-Instance Administrators Bear 100% of infrastructure costs - servers, storage, bandwidth - with limited tools to recoup expenses beyond donations or ads
+Instance Administrators Bear 100% of infrastructure costs (servers, storage, bandwidth) with few tools beyond donations or ads

-Creators Produce content on platforms they don't control, with no built-in mechanism to receive direct support from their audience
+Creators Publish on platforms they do not control, with no built-in path to direct support from their audience

-Viewers / Readers Want to support creators they love, but are forced into platform-wide subscriptions that don't reflect actual consumption
+Viewers / Readers Want to support people they follow, but platform-wide subscriptions do not match what they actually consume

-The result is a sustainability crisis: instances shut down when admins can no longer afford them, creators migrate to commercial platforms, and communities fragment.
+Instances shut down when admins can no longer afford them.
+Creators move to commercial platforms.
+Communities fragment.

 The Solution